Former pitcher in the Women’s College World Series (WCWS) joins coaching staff

 NC State first-year head coach Shawn Rychcik talks about his team's season.
 The Wolfpack finished its regular season in second place in the ACC standings.

-In a 23-year hall-of-fame playing career, Rychcik won three International Softball Congress world championships and two American Softball Association national championships and twice was recognized by the U.S. Olympic Committee as the men's fast-pitch player of the year.
+In a 23-year hall-of-fame playing career, Rychcik won five International Softball Congress world championships and two American Softball Association national championships and twice was recognized by the U.S. Olympic Committee as the men's fast-pitch player of the year.

 "I want people to know that this will be a hard-working program and we are going to do everything we can to win," Rychcik said.
 "Everywhere I have been, I've been a winner, whether it was my playing career or my coaching career.

-Rychcik, meanwhile, spent the last eight seasons turning Boston University into an America East powerhouse, while rewriting the school record book, setting 10 team offensive records and 11 individual single-season marks.
+Rychcik, meanwhile, spent the previous eight seasons turning Boston University into an America East powerhouse, while rewriting the school record book, setting 10 team offensive records and 11 individual single-season marks.
 His 2007 team was ranked fourth in the nation with 65 home runs in 48 games, sixth in slugging percentage and 12th in scoring.

 "Some coaches like to run exclusively, some like to sit back and build on power," Rychcik said.
 "I like to do a little bit of both.
 I like to stay aggressive and put pressure on people.
 Sometimes we will have runners thrown out stealing or trying to take an extra base.